ibmcloudprivate2/httpbin-wrapper/docs-src/docs/appsody/appsody-nodejs.md

 2. test the nodejs
 3. dockerise your app
 4. test the dockerise app

-5.
+In this section we will learn about using Appsody where it will improves the development experience where it has hot reload of your application as you make changes to your app and also comes with app metrics for profiling during development time.

-in the directory where server.js located, run
+in the directory where server.js located, run, the following command will make exising node.js application for use with appsody.

 ```
 appsody init nodejs none